ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 even clients that could redeem a token can choose not to.
-In order to mitigate the risk of these services relying on always receiving tokens, clients can ignore token challenges (and thus not redeem a token on a subsequent request) with some non-zero probability.
+In order to mitigate the risk of these services relying on always receiving tokens, clients can ignore token challenges (and thus not redeem a token on a subsequent request) with some non-trivial probability.
 See {{Section 5.1 of ARCHITECTURE}} for further considerations on avoiding discriminatory behavior across clients when using Privacy Pass tokens.

 Clients might also choose to not redeem tokens in subsequent requests when the